IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Although I have been prevented by outward circumstances from observing a strictly vegetarian diet, I have long been an adherent to the cause in principle.
 Besides agreeing with the aims of vegetarianism for aesthetic and **moral reasons**, it is my view that a vegetarian manner of living by its purely physical effect on the human temperament would most beneficially influence a lot of mankind.”[1930]

+>“Nothing will benefit human health and increase chances for survival of life on Earth as much as the evolution to a vegetarian diet.
+Our task must be to free ourselves by widening our circle of compassion to embrace all living creatures and the whole of nature and its beauty.”

+>“If a man aspires towards a righteous life, his first act of abstinence is from injury to animals.”

+>“I have always eaten animal flesh with a somewhat guilty conscience.”[1953 letter to Max Kariel]

+>“So I am living without fats, without meat, without fish, but am feeling quite well this way.
+It always seems to me that man was not born to be a carnivore.”[1954]

+>“Generations to come, it may well be, will scarce believe that such a man as this one [Gandhi] ever in flesh and blood walked upon this Earth.”[^Gandhi]

 >“Nationalism is an infantile disease.
 It is the measles of mankind.”

 >“Only a life lived for **others** is a life worthwhile.”